6 Towns Radio

 6 Towns Radio is a community radio station covering Stoke-on-Trent, Newcastle and Kidsgrove in the United Kingdom.
 The aim of the station is to appeal to a wide demographic, covering musical styles including House, Northern Soul and Rock.
-It has its own studio which based in Burslem, one of the six towns of Stoke-on-Trent.
+It has its own studio, which is based in Tunstall, one of the six towns of Stoke-on-Trent.

 History

 6 Towns Radio launched on 8 September 2010.
 Throughout its history, it has been funded by advertising, donations, sponsorship and events.
 In 2012, the station joined with Cre8 FM from Staffordshire University, to provide a joint RSL broadcast.
 As this went well, 6 Towns Radio had its own RSL in January 2014.

 Over the years, members of 6 Towns have interviewed many famous names, as well as many local names, including Keith Lemon, Welsh Rugby player Gareth Evans, The 1975 and Gordon Hill, the Wealdstone Raider.

 In early 2016, 6 Towns Radio had a major rebrand.
 The station became known as 6TR, but still retains the name 6 Towns Radio.